-Hull High School is committed to academic equity, personal responsibility, and the development of life-long learners within a safe and supportive environment.
+Hull High School is committed to academic excellence, personal responsibility, and the development of life-long learners within the global community.

 GENERAL INFORMATION

 COURSE SELECTIONS

 Hull High School offers a curriculum in which students can choose subjects according to their individual needs, interests and abilities.
 Students should plan not only an appropriate sequence of courses within required subject areas, but should also consider related courses to extend their background or to support future educational and career goals.
 Courses offered in all instructional areas should be weighed as possible choices.